jvandenaardweg/homebridge-itho-daalderop/README.md

 | 33% | low | active |
 | 67% | medium/auto | active |
 | 100% | high | active |

+You can also remove the CO2 sensor from the device itself.
+Just unplug it from the internal board.
+This will allow you to use the full manual speed control, but you don't receive any Carbon Dioxide reading in the Home App for the Air Quality Sensor.
+Make sure you have removed the `device` configuration option completely.

 ## Troubleshooting